semrush/intergalactic/website/docs/components/button/button.md

 ## Button with Link styles

-::: tip
+::: warning
-This component was specifically created for cases where it is necessary to ensure proper accessibility for existing patterns in the interface.
-We recommend avoiding such cases as much as possible and using the Button and Link components instead.
+This component was created to ensure proper accessibility for existing patterns in the interface.
+We don't recommend adding buttons with link styles into new interfaces.
+Instead, use either `Button` or `Link` depending on what the element does.
 :::

-In cases where you need a button to look like a link, use the separate `ButtonLink` component instead of a link.
-For example, in the [Feedback](/components/feedback/feedback-form-code) and [ProductHead](/components/product-head/product-head-code) components, use `ButtonLink` as the feedback form trigger.
+If you need an element that looks like a link, but has the native button semantics, use the separate `ButtonLink` component instead of a link.
+For example, in the [Feedback](/components/feedback/feedback-form-code) and [ProductHead](/components/product-head/product-head-code) components, use `ButtonLink` as the dialog trigger.

 Table: Button with Link styles